 Highlights of this issue include a reading list on "Arthritis & the Older Adult", updates from AGE-WELL, Alzheimer Society of Ontario, Baycrest, Brainxchange, Bruyere Research Institute, Centre for Studies in Aging and Health, Institute for Life Course & Aging, National Institute on Ageing, Ontario Age-Friendly Communities Outreach Program, Ontario Community Support Association, Ontario Neurotrauma Foundation, Ontario Osteoporosis Strategy and Regional Geriatric Program of Toronto, Schlegel-UW Research Institute for Aging, SE Research Centre and Trent Centre for Aging & Society.

-Information about a call for abstracts, call for innovatiors as well as funding and post-doctorial opportunities are included.
+Information about a call for abstracts, as well as funding opportunities are included.
 A number of upcoming events and educational opportunities are listed.
 Sign up to receive Linkages directly here.

-Thursday, September 13, 2018 from 12-1 PM (EDT).
-In this webinar, Dr. Carmela Tartaglia will be discuss and review the criteria for diagnosing Behavioural Variant Frontotemporal Dementia, basics on the pathology/cause, genetics of this type of dementia, and symptomatic treatment options.
-To register for free, click here.
+On Thursday, September 13, 2018 from 12-1 PM (EDT) Dr. Carmela Tartaglia discussed and reviewed the criteria for diagnosing Behavioural Variant Frontotemporal Dementia, basics on the pathology/cause, genetics of this type of dementia, and symptomatic treatment options.
+To watch the recording, click here.